hzau-liulab/PEMPNI/README.md

 # PEMPNI
 PEMPNI (Predictors for Effects of Mutations on PNIs) is a computational method that could effectively predict the effects of missense mutations on protein-DNA and protein-RNA interactions.
 This algorithm includes an energy module and a nonenergy module.
 The former is based on the novel geometric partition-based energy features, and the latter is based on the structural and sequence features.
-The integration of of multifaceted information could generate more robust predictions.
+The integration of multifaceted information could generate more robust predictions.

 # Folder description
 The ./bin directory contains programs to predict the two types of mutation effects.<br>